 Sufficient information must be given about the risk assessment and preventative measures in order to demonstrate that the employer has identified the hazards associated with the agent in conjunction with the work that is being carried out.

 - By email to email@example.com

-- In writing to the Health and Safety Authority, Occupational Hygiene Unit, The Metropolitan Building, James Joyce Street, Dublin 1, D01 K0Y8.
+- In writing to the Health and Safety Authority, Occupational Health and Hygiene Policy Unit, The Metropolitan Building, James Joyce Street, Dublin 1, D01 K0Y8.

 Note that the notification requirement is not an approval or licensing system.

 Irrespective of this, the Health and Safety Authority under Regulation 4 of the Biological Agents' Regulations may prohibit the use of the biological agent(s) referred to in the notification or require the application of additional controls to safeguard the safety, health and welfare of employees from exposure to the notified biological agent(s).